BhawickJain/study-resources-catalogue-fe/README.md

 Deployment is performed automatically either on Netlify or [Railway](https://railway.app/) (previously [Heroku](https://github.com/features/actions)) when a pull request is merged into main.

-⚠️ for optimum constrast for image viewing, use `light mode` ⚠️
+⚠️ for optimum contrast for image viewing, use `light mode` ⚠️

 ### Database Design
 ![database design](./docs/img/db.svg)